Due to the large number of sensors in IOT Sensor networks these sensors will be mainly wireless.

 When client 1 talks to client 2 does it require the MQTT broker to do so?
 Specifically in the diagram aboce for cleints 3 and 4.
 Is it

-MQTT-SN >MQTT-SN -In this case the gateway is also a broker.
+MQTT-SN >MQTT-SN -In this case the gateway is also a MQTT-SN broker.

 or is it

 MQTT-SN >MQTT>MQTT-SN -In this case the gateway is an MQTT-SN gateway and an MQTT broker.

 The specification defines two gateway types.